Kristina01111000/unichirsite/README.md

 - need to add him as admin in analytics once it goes through

-- make sure to update the themes every couple months
 - ask if he has any other patient reviews that he wants put up
-- write a review about  how he helped me fix my plantar fasciitis

 - check the automatic updates

 can only get into the site through siteground, sigure out why -> deactivated siteground security plugin, now the login works, why? try to figure it out